Find Affordable College Courses

 Master’s Degrees in General Public Health

 A master's degree in general public health is offered at 285 colleges in the United States.
-This degree is more popular with female students, and about 45% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 7.7% of general public health graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 48% were students from underrepresented racial-ethnic groups.
+Also, 6.7% of general public health graduates were international students.

 Education Levels of General Public Health Majors